cjohansen/courier/README.md

    :cache-fn (http/cache-fn {:ttl (* 10 1000)})})
 ```

-If the `:token` parameter is provided by another request, Courier might have to
+When the `:token` parameter is provided by another request, Courier might have
-request a token only to find a cached version of the playlist in the cache.
-If
+to request a token only to find a cached version of the playlist in the cache.
-the playlist is already cached, there is no need for a token.
+If the playlist is already cached, there is no need for a token.
 Constructing a
-cache key from the `:lookup-params` only, Courier will omit the token request if
+cache key from the `:lookup-params` only, Courier will skip the token request if
 the playlist is cached:

 ```clj